 Charles "Lucky" Luciano organized the many warring factions of New York City's underground into five crime families — and put himself at the helm of it all.

 Many of us are familiar with the Italian-American mafia immortalized by films like The Godfather, Goodfellas, and Donnie Brasco.
 But what you probably didn’t know is that there’s one man without whom the mafia would never have reached its level of far-reaching influence: Charles “Lucky” Luciano.

 Widely considered the father of modern organized crime in the United States, Luciano became the first leader of the powerful Genovese crime family.
 He helped form the governing body of the American mafia called the Commission that continues to exert power in the world of crime today.

 So how did one Italian immigrant accomplish all of this?

-Lucky Luciano was born Salvatore Lucania in the commune of Lercara Friddi on the island of Sicily, Italy in 1897.
+Lucky Luciano was born Salvatore Lucania in the commune of Lercara Friddi on the island of Sicily, Italy on November 24, 1897.

 At around the age of ten, Salvatore and his family immigrated from Sicily to the United States and into New York City’s crime-ridden Lower East Side.
 Like many immigrants at the time, the Lucanias resided in an overcrowded tenement.

 Even at this young age, Luciano found himself in a life of crime.
 He was reportedly involved in muggings, stealing, and extortion by the age of 14.